Paragon (band)

-Paragon is a speed metal band from Hamburg, Germany.
+Paragon is a German heavy metal band from Hamburg.

-Biography
+History

 Paragon was founded by guitarist Martin Christian (who in many of the band's album booklets is written as Martin Wöbcke when it comes to songwriting-credits).
 After releasing some demo tapes and a mini-CD, they were able to release an album in 1994, the debut World of Sin.
 Shortly after this, their record company Blue Merle went bankrupt, and Martin decided to put the band on hiatus.